Bubinda/projects/langchain/q_and_a_with_CSV_hugginface_embedding_and_google_palm/README.md

-# Codebasics Q&A: Question and Answer System Based on Google Palm LLM and Langchain for E-learning company
+# Question and Answer System Based on Google Palm LLM and Langchain for E-learning company

 This is an end to end LLM project based on Google Palm and Langchain.